mhydock/DERPS/01 - Getting Started.md

 But life is unfair, and random, and sometimes amazing and / or horrible things happen and there's no reasonable explanation for it.
 Furthermore, "perfect" can become dull; there's no challenge if you _know_ your character will win every encounter, every test.
 Epic failure and success adds just enough uncertainty, just enough tension, to keep every encounter interesting.

 If you or your party don't agree and would rather play without Epic Failure and Epic Success, then that is also acceptable.
 Not everyone has the same definition of fun.
 Be sure to discuss this with the Game Master and the rest of the party, ideally before it becomes a problem.

+# Character Progression

+If playing by Basic rules, a point is earned every four levels, to spend on any basic attribute.
+If playing by Advanced rules, a point is earned every other level to spend on any advanced attribute.